angristan/awesome-stars/README.md

 - [babel](https://github.com/babel/babel) - 🐠 Babel is a compiler for writing next generation JavaScript.
 - [snowflake](https://github.com/bartonhammond/snowflake) - :snowflake: A React-Native Android iOS Starter App/ BoilerPlate / Example with Redux, RN Router,  & Jest with the Snowflake Hapi Server running locally or on RedHat OpenShift for the backend, or a Parse Server running locally or remotely on Heroku
 - [tcomb-form-native](https://github.com/gcanti/tcomb-form-native) - Forms library for react-native
-- [import-cost](https://github.com/wix/import-cost) - displays the import size of the package you are importing inside the code editor
 - [vue-native-core](https://github.com/GeekyAnts/vue-native-core) - Vue Native is a framework to build cross platform native mobile apps using JavaScript
 - [awesome-react-native](https://github.com/jondot/awesome-react-native) - Awesome React Native components, news, tools, and learning material!
 - [spotify-node-applescript](https://github.com/andrehaveman/spotify-node-applescript) - Control Spotify on Mac OSX with NodeJS and AppleScript